joejag/adieu/README.md

         --endpoint-url http://localhost:8000
 ```

-Finally, edit the `run.sh` script to include your Google CLIENT_ID and CLIENT_SECRET.
+Finally, set your Google CLIENT_ID and CLIENT_SECRET.
+There are 2 ways to do this...

+* Change the script
+* or make new parameters is SSM parameter store named `/adieu/client-id` and `/adieu/client-secret`

 Now you can run the Lambda (via Express) with:

 ```
+cd back/local && npm install
+cd .. && npm install
+cd ..
 ./run.sh
 ```